Hello beautiful people,

 Vegan Waffles – Of course.
 My Waffles with Banana and berry nice cream topped with crispy cereal bits.

 Vegan Pancakes – Eat them with bananas and syrup (especially blueberry syrup).
 Try my vegan pancake recipes.

-Beans on Toast – Beans are universally vegan but people always think they have animal fat in for some bizarre reason.
+Beans on Toast – Beans are universally vegan (I have these in my weekly vegan meals plan) but people always think they have animal fat in for some bizarre reason.

 Muesli – With Berries, fruit and nut I make my own!

 Full English – Swap to veggie sausages (I recommend Linda McCartney’s new Vegan sausages) and try some veggie bacon, just add mushrooms tomatoes and beans.
 Oh and a slice of toast!